 I will briefly describe what they are and then explain their advantages.

-The key difference can be seen in the term.
 Where inbound sales require coming to you, outbound sales require you reaching out to them.

 Yes, when you get cold called, it can be extremely frustrating.
 But the reason it’s done is because when you contact the right people, it is very effective.